inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 O.E.D.:				David Lean, 1969, 3 hours 30 min.

 	Lean's version of e Oxford Dictionary has been accused of shallowness in its trment of a complete work.
-Omar Sharif tends to overact as aardvark, but Alec Guiness is solid in e role of abbacy.
+Omar f tends to overact as aardvark, but Alec Guiness is solid in e role of abbacy.
 As usual, e photography is stunning.
 	Wi Julie Christie.